DavidGriffith/inform6unix/README.md

 ----------

 If you have any comments or suggestions (or anything else, for that matter) feel free to drop me a line.
+I am:

-I am David Griffith <dave@661.org>.
+David Griffith <dave@661.org>.